totalspectrum/spin2cpp/doc/spin.md

 ### Additional Spin2 operators

-flexspin accepts some other Spin2 operators:
+flexspin accepts some other Spin2 operators even in Spin1 mode:
 ```
   a \ b   uses the value of a, but then sets a to b
   x <=> y returns -1, 0, or 1 if x < y, x == y, or x > y